-Tammy is a Chinese-Vietnamese American whose parents are both Vietnamese Boat People refugees.
+TAMMY TRAN is a Chinese-Vietnamese American whose parents are both Vietnamese Boat People refugees.
 Originally from the East Coast, Tammy moved to the San Francisco Bay Area to attend the Academy of Art University for Art History and Fine Arts.
 It was during her college years where she reconnected with Julia and began studying about her family's history.
 She recently graduated from George Mason University with a Master's in History of Art.
 She currently works for Georgetown University Law Library by day, and an adjunct at Northern Virginia Community College by night.
-Along with Julia, Tammy oversees the creative aspects of the website and the book’s storyboards.

-Jenny is a Vietnamese-American who is sprinkled with a bit of Caucasian on her mother's side.
+JENNY NGUYEN is a Vietnamese-American who is sprinkled with a bit of Caucasian on her mother's side.
 Her parents are both Vietnamese Boat People refugees who immigrated to Virginia, where they still reside.
 A graduate from George Mason University with a B.A. in English, Jenny discovered PYD when she reconnected with Tammy.
-She contributes to PYD's blog and is the Editorial Director, overseeing multiple editorial aspects in conjunction with the co-founders.
+She contributes to PYD's blog and is overseeing multiple editorial aspects in conjunction with the co-founders.

 DANIEL SANWORANART is a Chinese-Mexican American whose father immigrated to the U.S. from Thailand.
 A current WGU student majoring in Information Security, Daniel avidly pursues photography and videography in his free time.
 His creative streak is attributed to his late mother, who was always interested in the arts and writing.
 He discovered PYD through Jenny and after reading the stories of Vietnamese Boat People, offered to assist in the creation of media for the project.
 He currently serves as PYD’s Multimedia Specialist and hopes to aid the project in representing Southeast Asian immigrants via engaging visual content.